Integrated Hierarchical Decision-Making in Inverse Kinematic Planning and Control: An Interior-Point Method for SHQP

-are fulfilled.
-Once the non-linear~\ref{eq:kkt} conditions have converged $K^l(q_l)\approx0$, the new active and inactive constraints $\mathcal{A}_{l}$ and $\mathcal{I}_{l}$ are assembled.
-The remaining levels' constraint matrices are projected into the basis of nullspace of the new active set.
-This is repeated for all $p$ levels.
-Further details on interior-point methods for hierarchical programs can be found in~\cite{pfeiffer2021}.
+The Newton step in~\eqref{eq:newtonstep} is then iteratively computed and added to the current primal variable ${z}_l$, using a line-search factor to maintain dual feasibility~\eqref{eq:compcond} and the condition \mbox{${\gamma}^{\pm},{\lambda} \geq 0$}.
+Once the nonlinear KKT conditions converge ($K_q(q_l)\approx0$), the new active and inactive constraint sets $\mathcal{A}_{l}$ and $\mathcal{I}_{l}$ are assembled.
+The constraint matrices of the remaining hierarchy levels are then projected into the nullspace of the new active set.
+This process is repeated across all $p$ levels.
+Further details on interior-point formulations for hierarchical optimization can be found in~\citep{pfeiffer2021}.